Iron Springs, Arizona

 Iron Springs (also Ironsprings) is an unincorporated community in central Yavapai County, Arizona, United States, in the Prescott National Forest.
 It lies along Iron Springs Road northwest of the city of Prescott, the county seat of Yavapai County.
 Its elevation is 6,073 feet (1,851 m).
 Although Iron Springs is unincorporated, it has a post office, with the ZIP code of 86330.

 Originally summer homes, it continues to this day as a year round retreat.

+Education

+It is in the Prescott Unified School District, which operates Prescott High School.